How to Get the Best Military Cruise Discount (And Why Who Books It Matters)

 How to Find the Best Military Cruise Travel Agency

-Search for “best military cruise travel agency” and you’ll find agencies that market to military families.
-What separates the ones that genuinely serve them comes down to a few things.
+Search for “best military cruise travel agency,” and you’ll find agencies that market to military families.
+What separates those who genuinely serve them comes down to a few things.

 Specialization Matters

 General travel agencies handle everything.
-Cruise specialists focus exclusively on cruise bookings, which means stronger cruise line relationships, better access to negotiated rates, and agents who know the product in depth.
+Cruise specialists focus exclusively on cruise bookings, which means stronger relationships with cruise lines, better access to negotiated rates, and agents who know the product in depth.
 Within that group, agencies that have built their business specifically around military clients understand the discount programs, the eligibility rules, and the documentation requirements that a generalist doesn’t.

 What to Look For